bitfaster/BitFaster.Caching/README.md

 ### Why not use MemoryCache?

-MemoryCache is perfectly servicable.
-But in some situations, it can be a bottleneck.
+MemoryCache is perfectly servicable, but it has some limitations:

 - Makes heap allocations when the native object key is not type string.
 - Is not 'scan' resistant, fetching all keys will load everything into memory.
+This is known as sequential flooding.
 - Does not scale well with concurrent writes.
-- Executes code for perf counters that can't be disabled
+- Contains perf counters that can't be disabled
-- Uses an heuristic to estimate memory used, and the 'trim' process may remove useful items.
+- Uses an heuristic to estimate memory used, and evicts items using a timer.
+The 'trim' process may remove useful items, and if the timer does not fire fast enough the resulting memory pressure can be problematic (e.g. induced GC).

 # Performance